AmazingAmpharos/OoT-Randomizer/README.md

 * Add compatibility support for Python 3.8
 * Improved Spoiler Logs for Multiworlds with differing Random settings between worlds
 * Lab Dive now completable even with Eyedrops in your possession
+* Great Fairy cutscene no longer plays on additional visits for health and magic refills.

 ### 4.0